• Gluten-Free Recipes

 • Use very ripe bananas.
 The riper the bananas, the more sweetness they'll give to the cake!

 • Sift the powdered sugar.
 Always!
-This will help ensure a smooth buttercream.
+This will help ensure a smooth frosting.
 Sift the powdered sugar into the frosting mixture to eliminate any lumps.

 Slices of gluten-free hummingbird cake on a plate.